 Institutions that violate the Solomon Amendment risk loss of funding from several federal agencies, including the Departments of Defense, Education, Health and Human Services, and Labor.
 If a component of the institution violates the Solomon Amendment, larger system funding may be affected.

-The College's FERPA Officers are the Registrar and the Associate Registrar located in the Records & Registration Office on the 3rd floor of the Shepard Student Center in Middletown, New York.
+The College's FERPA Officers are the Registrar and the Associate Registrar located in the Registrar's Office on the 3rd floor of the Shepard Student Center in Middletown, New York.

 - How to Register for Classes